Exploring Space Marines we’ve painted: From Loyalist to Chaos: Miniature Painting Service

 And we do so at the lowest rates on Earth (we’ve checked).

-This entire army was painted to Exhibition Quality.
+Theres were painted to Showcase and Exhibition Quality.

 Paintedfigs is a miniature painting service.
 You can send us your figurines to paint, and we also have painted miniatures for sale.
 We paint mainly Games Workshop (Warhammer 40k, Warhammer Fantasy, Age of Sigmar, Necromunda, Space Hulk, Bloodbowl, and so on), Star Wars, Warmachine and Hordes, and pretty much every Kickstarter and board game under the sun.